Prajwal-r-7/coached_projects/ngspice-projects/1_nmos_and_pmos/README.md

 ## 📁 Files Included

-- `nmos_characteristics.cir` - NMOS drain and transfer characteristics
+- `nmos.sp` - NMOS drain and transfer characteristics
-- `pmos_characteristics.cir` - PMOS drain and transfer characteristics
+- `pmos.sp` - PMOS drain and transfer characteristics

 ## 🚀 How to Run the Simulations